unit72784/Diabolic-Parasite/Diabolic-Shell-Documentation.md

 | Usage Page | `0xFF00` | Vendor-defined HID usage page |
 | Report ID | `6` | Report ID for all communications |

 **Note:** VID/PID may vary depending on the HID device attached to your Parasite.
 These values should be configurable in your listener.
-Alternatively, you can implement a mechanism in your listener that matches other parameters (such as Usage Page and Report ID) while ignoring the VID/PID — this allows the listener to work regardless of which device is cloned.
+The advanced listeners include a fallback matching mechanism that matches based on Usage Page, Usage, and Report Lengths when the exact VID/PID is not found — allowing the listener to work regardless of which device is cloned.
+If using a basic listener, you can implement similar logic or manually update the VID/PID values to match your configuration.

 ## Report Types